 The main takeaway you can expect from a OneMesh system is that you keep all that you have from the current router, plus extra Wi-Fi coverage when adding a wireless extender on top, and both work as seamless Wi-Fi mesh.

-And then, in 2024, TP-Link Easymesh has two new noteworthy items:
+And then TP-Link Easymesh has two new noteworthy items:

 - The support for wired backhauling.

-It’s important to note that wired backhaul support applies only when you use a router as a satellite.
+It’s essential to note that wired backhaul support applies only when using a router as a satellite.
 When you use an extender, even one with a network port such as the RE715X, you cannot use its network port as the uplink unless you use it as a standard access point, in which case it doesn’t form a Wi-Fi system.

 So, if you use an Archer router and an extender to build a TP-Link mesh system, it doesn’t matter which you use, OneMesh or EasyMesh.
 Things remain the same.
 But if you intend to have wired backhauling via multiple Archer router units or want to turn an old Archer router into a satellite of a new one, TP-Link’s EasyMesh is the answer.

-In the past couple of years, I’ve tried many different TP-Link EasyMesh hardware combos, and my experience has proved that they are more of a situational solution than a planned one.
+My experience has shown that they are more of a situational solution than a planned one.

 Backhauling in a mesh system